 At its core, debarking your dog is not cruel.
-Pets who have undergone the procedure are reported to communicate the same way, and are treated no differently from other humans and animals.
-There is never ever so rare a behavioral side effect of debarking.
+Pets who have undergone the procedure are reported to communicate the same way and are treated no differently from other humans and animals.
+There is never such a rare behavioral side effect of debarking.

-However, if the reason for the dog’s barking is because of an underlying need or problem, such as anxiety, boredom, loneliness, or hunger, then a debarking procedure won’t help solve the underlying problem.
+However, if the dog is barking because of an underlying need or problem, such as anxiety, boredom, loneliness, or hunger, then a debarking procedure won’t help solve the underlying problem.

-After the procedure, your pet is going to go through some minor pain and discomfort in the vocal region..
+After the procedure, your pet will go through some minor pain and discomfort in the vocal region.
 All debarking patients are provided pain medication to help with the healing process.

 You can expect your dog to be back in good shape after the recovery period of two weeks.

-While your dog’s sound may be greatly reduced, he/she will still be able to to howl, whimper, bark or create any sound, as he/she pleases.
+While your dog’s sound may be greatly reduced, it will still be able to howl, whimper, bark, or create any sound, as they please.